lalrow/The-AI-Engineer-Challenge/DOCUMENTATION_CONSOLIDATED.md

 #### 📁 Setting Up .gitignore

 Check or update the `.gitignore` file to keep unnecessary files out of your repository.
-Things like dependencies, environment files, and system artifacts don't belong in version control.
+Things like dependencies, environment files, and system artifacts don’t belong in version control.
 If your project doesn't already have a `.gitignore` file,  you can create it manually:

 ```bash